HACC-Camino/eco-camino/README.md

 ## Overview
 ECOCamino is a web application designed to help registered users organize events such as cleanups and workshops, report trash or needed assistance, as well as promoting other non-profit organizations around the area.
 Our goal is to become a one way stop for people who want to contribute, but not know where to start.
 ECOCamino is designed to help communities team together to educate and address real threats to our ecosystems and increase environmental awareness among the public!
 Our application's goal is to build a community, host and attend events, connect with people through forums and accumulate points for participating.
 Registered users will be notified through real time notifications and can view their notifications when they sign into the application.

+Disclaimer: On the link above, you will only be seeing the "built in 5 days" version of the web application.
+The team is still deciding on how we should proceed from here.
+We will be posting updates as soon as we can.
+Thank you very much.

 ## Preview
 Below are some screenshots of the web application using a sample user account and data.